appium/appium/packages/appium/docs/en/quickstart/install.md

 ```

 This launches the Appium server process, which loads all the installed Appium drivers, and
 begins waiting for new session requests from client connections (such as test automation scripts).
-Since the server process is
-independent from its clients, it must always be explicitly
+Since the server process is independent from its clients, it must be explicitly launched before
-launched before starting a new session.
+attempting to start a new session.

-The console log will list all the valid URLs that clients can use to connect to this server:
+When the server is launched, the console log will list all the valid URLs that clients can use to
+connect to this server:

 ```
 [Appium] You can provide the following URLs in your client code to connect to this server: